sztrzask/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 - culture equal to `neutral`
 - having version between `0.0.0.0` and `4.0.0.0`

-should be redirected to a assemble with version `4.0.0.0`.
+Should be redirected to a assemble with version `4.0.0.0`.

 ## Troubleshooting FusionLog